Artificial Intelligence: Smarter machines, smarter marketing – the promise of AI

 Since B2B buying can be more complex than B2C, more use cases spring up.
 Elle Woulfe of Path Factory showed this chart on complex buying processes.

-In B2B marketing today, “Content personalization is #1 application of AI in B2B services marketing,” says Robbert.
+In B2B marketing today, “Content personalization is the #1 application of AI in B2B services marketing,” says Robbert.

 “Stop marketing.
 Start enabling buyers,” Jowett says.
 “The marketing problem isn’t that buyers need more content.
 They need the right content.”